ChaseWiseman/age-verify/readme.txt

 2. This is what your visitors see, using the default styling.

 == Changelog ==

+= 0.2.8 =
+* Fixes a bug that failed to load translations properly.
+Props to @Nukleo!
+* Added the French translation.
+Props to @Nukleo!

 = 0.2.7 =
 * Fixes a bug that displayed the minimum age incorrectly in some cases